Skip to content

 Persistent state variables

-Contracts can define state variables that persist between contract calls, and thus commonly referred to as storage variables.
+Contracts can define state variables that persist between contract calls, thus commonly referred to as storage variables.
 Contracts in TON pay rent in proportion to the amount of persistent space they consume, so compact representations via serialization are encouraged.

-val32: Int as uint32; // Int serialized to an 32-bit unsigned
+val32: Int as uint32; // Int, serialized to a 32-bit unsigned

 mapVal: map<Int, Int>; // Int keys to Int values